I meet the eligibility requirements and am a Henry Ford patient. How can I get a vaccine?

 However, it is safe to receive the vaccine if you are immunocompromised.
-For instance, if you are infected with HIV, are on immunosuppressive medication, or a transplant recipient, there are no safety concerns but you may not get as strong a protective response.
+For instance, if you are infected with HIV, you're on immunosuppressive medication, or you're a transplant recipient, there are no safety concerns but you may not get as strong a protective response.

 You should address your individual concerns with your primary medical provider.

-Does the Pfizer vaccine have any side effects?
+Do the vaccines have any side effects?

 If you have side effects after vaccination, this does not mean you are in any way contagious to your family or community.
 You cannot develop COVID-19 from these vaccines.

 We don’t know yet whether you can still be a carrier of COVID-19 and transmit it to someone else, unknowingly, after being vaccinated.